PikaChu030/Preydator-Prey-Simulation/README.md

 ## Run predator-prey simulation

 First, run the simulation with selected map.

-For example, using [10x20.dat](./landscapes/10x20.dat), with default values for the other parameters:
+For example, using [10x20.dat](./landscapes/10x20.dat) with default values for the other parameters:

 ```console
 $ python -m predator_prey.simulate_predator_prey -f ./landscapes/10x20.dat
 ```

-Or, simply run the script, [run_all_simulation.py](./predator_prey/run_all_simulation.py), to get all maps in landscapes files simulated.
+Or, simply run the script [run_all_simulation.py](./predator_prey/run_all_simulation.py) to get all maps in landscapes files simulated.

 ```console
 $ python -m predator_prey.run_all_simulation
 ```

-By running the script, [run_all_simulation.py](./predator_prey/run_all_simulation.py), you can know the numbers of valid and invalid inputs.
+By running [run_all_simulation.py](./predator_prey/run_all_simulation.py), you can know the numbers of valid and invalid inputs.

 ---

 ## Run predator-prey simulation pytest

-Whenever refactoring the code, you'll need to check if the behavior of code, [simulate_predator_prey.py](./predator_prey/simulate_predator_prey.py), acts as before.
+Whenever refactoring the source code, you'll need to check if the behavior of code, [simulate_predator_prey.py](./predator_prey/simulate_predator_prey.py), acts as before.

 This pytest script, [test_example.py](./test/test_example.py), will provide you an 100% coverage of code test.

 ```console